benkeser/info550/syllabus.md

 * Produce reproducible workflows for data cleaning, analysis and report generation  using the suite of tools learned in the class.
 * Create simple R packages.
 * Build Docker containers and use them to develop containerized workflows.
-* Understand basic uses of bash and python.
+* Understand basic uses of bash.
 * Utilize AWS cloud computing services for computation and storage.

 ## CONCENTRATION COMPETENCIES: